adailycanof/adailycanof/README.md

   ⚡ Fun fact: ...
-   - I collect Pokemon cards and comics
+   - I collect/Play/Sell TCG such as MTG and Pokemon
+   - I'm Dyslexic

 <!--
 **adailycanof/adailycanof** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.